-"The time has come to put partial differences aside and deal with what I believe are the critical problems facing our district.
+"Mac" will take your viewpoints to Olympia.
+"The time has come to put partisan differences aside and deal with what I believe are the critical problems facing our district.
 Land use legislation which considers conservation, progress and current use; Tax revision coupled with extensive spending re-allocation to combat inflation and judicial reform.